platformsh-templates/API-Platform-v2/README.md

 <summary>API Platform: using Symfony Server</summary>
 In general, the steps are as follows:

 1. if you didn't get your Platform project yet, `git clone git@github.com:platformsh-templates/api-platform-api-admin.git api-platform`
    (or your own repo if you already created a fork)

 2. `cd ./api-platform`

 3. Start the API component with those steps:

    1. `cd ./api`

-   2. Install the <a href="https://symfony.com/download" target="_blank">Symfony CLI</a>
+   1. Install the <a href="https://symfony.com/download" target="_blank">Symfony CLI</a>

+   1. start docker container for the database : `docker-compose up -d`

    1. `symfony composer install`

-   1. check that your ./api/.env file contains a valid `DATABASE_URL` to let Symfony connect to your database
+   1. check that your api/.env file contains a valid `DATABASE_URL` to let Symfony connect to your database

-   1. `symfony console doctrine:database:create`

-   1. `symfony console doctrine:schema:create` (add option `--dump-sql` to check if table `greeting` would be created)
+   1. `symfony console doctrine:schema:create --dump-sql` (change to option `--force` to run those sql requests)

-   1. `symfony server:start -d` (you will have a prompt giving the generated local url and please add `/api` to display your swagger interface, showing entity Greeting CRUD option)
+   1. `symfony server:start -d`

+   1. et voilà, you can go on `<generatedUrlFromSymfonyServerStartCommand>/api` to display your swagger interface, showing entities Offer and Product CRUD option
-   1. et voilà

 > **Note:**
-> if symfony server does not start your app using port 8000, please change `REACT_APP_PUBLIC_URL` from `./admin/.env` file accordingly
+> if symfony server does not start your app using default port 8000, please change `REACT_APP_PUBLIC_URL` from `./admin/.env` file accordingly

 3. Start the admin component with those steps

    1. `cd ../admin` (assuming that you're in the `./api` folder)

    1. `yarn install`

    1. `yarn start`

-   1. et voilà, you can access the admin interface following this url <a href="http://localhost:3000/" target="_blank">http://localhost:3000</a> (if not open automatically)
+   1. et voilà, a new browser tab would open at url <a href="http://localhost:3000/" target="_blank">http://localhost:3000</a>

 </details>

 > **Note:**
 > For many of the steps above, you may need to include the CLI flags `-p PROJECT_ID` and `-e ENVIRONMENT_ID` if you are not in the project directory or if the environment is associated with an existing pull request.
 ### Deploying to Platform.sh

 This repository has all of the code it needs in order to deploy to Platform.sh.